sap-tutorials/sap-build-apps/tutorials/codejam-events-process-2-eda/codejam-events-process-2-eda.md

 - We can configure our source systems to **publish** their events to this message-oriented middleware.
 The source system will specify the class of the message (that is, **topic**).

-- Wystems interested in the changes happening (for example, in a particular business object in the source system) can **subscribe** to the event(s), via the event broker, by specifying the topic they are interested (`topic-based filtering`) or it can also be based on the content of the message (`content-based filtering`).
+- Systems interested in the changes happening (for example, in a particular business object in the source system) can **subscribe** to the event(s), via the event broker, by specifying the topic they are interested (`topic-based filtering`) or it can also be based on the content of the message (`content-based filtering`).

 There are two keywords that are important here: publish and subscribe (or "PubSub").
 This is a well-known messaging pattern used to decouple systems/applications and allow asynchronous communication between them.